 The following story uses both words correctly:

-Recently, Priscilla has seen too many minority groups being persecuted in her community, with little means for legal recourse.
-These people were being targeted too frequently for these events to be mere coincidence.
+Recently, Priscilla has seen too many minority groups being persecuted in her community.
+These persons often had little means for legal recourse.
+These people were being targeted too frequently in these events for it to be mere coincidence.
 These events did not receive the media’s attention or respect when they happened compared to more affluent people.
 Something had to be done.